PO Box 98

 Skykomish, Washington 98288

-Fuel up for a day on the mountain with a from-scratch breakfast at Narrative Coffee.
-Legend is that their biscuits and gravy dish is just the thing to power your day as you shred the slopes.
+If you’re not jonesing to get first chair, fuel up for a day on the mountain with a from-scratch breakfast at Narrative Coffee.
+Legend is that their biscuits and gravy dish is just the thing to power your day as you explore the slopes.
 And the coffee.
 Oh, that lovingly curated, slow pour third wave coffee.

-Or, if you prefer, enjoy cross-country skiing at the Nordic Center, just 6 miles further east.
-There you’ll find groomed trails for both classic and skate skiing.
+If you prefer cross-country skiing, check out the Nordic Center just 6 miles east where you’ll find groomed trails for classic and skate skiing.

 Book Your Stay: